Phylogenetic invariants: straightforward from the general Markov to equivariant models: Motivating examples

 Now the lemma follows by dimension count: $\LL^{K81}$ has dimension $4^{n-1}$ (see \cite{CFK}), which coincides with the dimension of $\Omega$. \end{proof}

-The previous lemma was only known for tensors $p$ in the image of $\phi_T$ for some tree $T$.
-From this result we obtain a system of linear equations defining $\LL^{K81}$, which is the linear span of mixtures of distributions on trees on $n$ leaves (see \cite{CFK}).
+This lemma was known in the previous literature for tensors $p$ in the image of $\phi_T$ for some tree $T$.
+From this result we obtain a system of linear equations defining $\LL^{K81}$, which is the {space} of mixtures of distributions on trees on $n$ leaves (see \cite{CFK}).
 Now let us look at the equations of $V_T$ coming from flattenings and see how they add to these model invariants.